mcfarljm/fortwrap/docs/manual.md

 FortWrap provides powerful support for processing strings.
-This is a difficult language feature to handle well, and the Fortran standard for string interoperability is no help.
+This is a difficult language feature to handle well, and the Fortran standard for string interoperability is not much help.

 FortWrap can wrap any scalar string arguments that are either `INTENT(IN)` or `INTENT(OUT)`.
 The string